edimoldovan/goweb/README.md

 - built in go templates for rendering nested html templates
 - serve static files from `public` folder
 - minify css `brew install tdewolff/tap/minify`
+- parse and use `config.toml`
+- use javascript import maps installed with `npm` and configured in `config.toml`

 ## upcoming features
 - automatic page reload